johann-lau/Bot/README.md

 Now that you have defined some awesome functions, how do you use them?
 Simply use `=calc {function name}({arguments})`.
 To use the example add function, use `=calc add(1,2)` and you get 3.

+## Dyno disadvantages

+###### Third-party

+Using a third-party bot means a bunch of disadvantages.
+You have no control over them and you cannot make them add or modify commands, or change the avatar or logo.
+The new commands might lead to problems.
+They don't have true 24/7 uptime which is crucial for spam management.

+###### Slowmode

+An annoying "A little quick here" message appears once you use the commands quickly.
+This is annoying when you want to purge messages or run a speedtest.